Digressive/HyperV-Backup-Utility/README.md

 * The utility can be used to backup VMs to a device which the Hyper-V host does not have permission to run a regular export to.
 * The utility supports Hyper-V hosts in a clustered configuration.
 * The utility requires at least Windows PowerShell 5.0
-* The utility has been tested on Windows 10, Windows Server 2019 and Windows Server 2016 (Datacenter and Core Installations).
+* The utility has been tested on Windows 11, Windows 10, Windows Server 2022, Windows Server 2019 and Windows Server 2016.

-### 7-Zip support
+## 7-Zip support

 I've implemented support for 7-Zip into the script.
 You should be able to use any option that 7-zip supports, although currently the only options I've tested fully are '-t' archive type, '-p' password and '-v' split files.

-### When to use the -NoPerms switch
+## When to use the -NoPerms switch

 The -NoPerms switch is intended as a workaround when used in an environment where the Hyper-V host cannot be given the required permissions to run a regular export to a remote device such as a NAS device.

 Hyper-V’s export operation requires that the computer account in Active Directory have access to the location where the exports are being stored.
 I recommend creating an Active Directory group for the Hyper-V hosts and then giving the group the required ‘Full Control’ file and share permissions.
 When a NAS, such as a QNAP device is intended to be used as an export location, Hyper-V will not be able to complete the operation as the computer account will not have access to the share on the NAS.
 To copy all the files necessary for a complete backup, the VM must be in an offline state for the operation to be completed, so the VM will be shut down for the duration of the copy process when the -NoPerms switch is used.

-### Generating A Password File
+## Generating A Password File

 The password used for SMTP server authentication must be in an encrypted text file.
 To generate the password file, run the following command in PowerShell on the computer and logged in with the user that will be running the utility.
 When you run the command, you will be prompted for a username and password.
 Enter the username and password you want to use to authenticate to your SMTP server.